-To develop students’ spirit of inquiry regarding science in their everyday lives, each year, Lion holds tours and lessons at its Research and Development Headquarters (in Edogawa-ku, Tokyo) for students of designated Super Science High Schools and other high school students interested in STEM careers.
+To develop students’ spirit of inquiry regarding science in their everyday lives, each year, Lion holds tours, lessons and lecture by researchers at its Research and Development Headquarters (in Edogawa-ku, Tokyo) for students of designated Super Science High Schools and other high school students interested in STEM careers.

-In experiment-based lessons, participants get to make soap from palm oil and see first-hand how it foams and removes grime, putting the functions of surfactants into a familiar context and thus deepening their understanding.
+In experiment-based lessons, participants get to see surface tension first hand after learning about in chemistry class, putting the functions of surfactants into a familiar context and thus deepening their understanding.

 The tours of the Research and Development Headquarters cover the history of Lion’s technological progress and development and technologies that have been applied to products in order to develop participants’ interest in science.
 Because students are able to hear from researchers directly, these events help students expand their interests and develop a sense of what it is like to work in research.